Top 12 Difference between Private and Public Administration & Similarities

 2. Differed purposes to serve, with different needs, values, and objectives

-3. Differed kinds of contributions to the society as well
+3. Different kinds of contributions to society as well

 4. The way the performance and results are measured.

-Here an article describes helping you understand the denotation and differences between private and public administration.
+Here is an article describes helps you understand the denotation and differences between private and public administration.

 Link: Difference between Administration and Management